astral-sh/ruff/docs/configuration.md

 line-length = 100
 ```

-All of the above rules apply equivalently to `ruff.toml` files.
-If Ruff detects both a `ruff.toml`
+All of the above rules apply equivalently to `ruff.toml` and `.ruff.toml`  files.
+If Ruff detects
-and `pyproject.toml` file, it will defer to the `ruff.toml`.
+multiple configuration files in the same directory, the `.ruff.toml` file will take precedence over
+the `ruff.toml` file, and the `ruff.toml` file will take precedence over the `pyproject.toml` file.

 ## Python file discovery